INVESTOR HREDD PRECISION TOOLS

 >

-ISEAL’s 10 Credibility Principles captures this idea through its “Transparency” principle.
-This principle points to the need for the initiative or certification to enable “stakeholders to understand and evaluate the system’s processes, decision-making, results, and impacts,” because “stakeholders [should] have the information they need to actively participate in decisions or raise concerns.”[1]
+ISEAL’s 10 Credibility Principles captures this idea through its “Transparency” principle, designed to enable “stakeholders to understand and evaluate the system’s processes, decision-making, results, and impacts,” because “stakeholders [should] have the information they need to actively participate in decisions or raise concerns.”[1]

 [1] ISEAL Alliance, ISEAL Credibility Principles - Version 2 (June 2021),